makakken/roseguarden/docs/docs/nodeactions.md

 }
 ```

-### Time update ( updateTime )

-Properties to update:

-  * `nodeTime` :

 ### Update settings ( updateSettings )

 The server will send a action to update the list of node settings.
 The action contain all properties
-The list can be empty to trigger a `syncNodeSettings`-action with the actual possible settings avalable.

 E.g.: